The most beautiful spots for sakura in Tokyo.

-Cherry blossom season in Japan is expected to arrive earlier than before for 2020.
+Cherry blossom season in Japan is coming up fast.
+Want to know the best spots to view beautiful sakura trees in Japan’s capital?
 Here are the best spots to see cherry blossoms in Tokyo, from less crowded to the most iconic!

-Tucked away in the northwestern Tokyo, this low-key park boasts 1,000 stunning cherry trees.
+Tucked away in northwestern Tokyo, this low-key park boasts 1,000 stunning cherry trees.
 Even larger than Yoyogi Park, the expansive grounds in the residential Nerima ward of Tokyo are ideal for picnics, and its location outside of the city center keeps Hikarigaoka pleasantly uncrowded compared to some of the capital’s other parks.
-This park’s got it all, including sports fields, a BBQ area, and a swimming pool.
-There’s even a library and a bird sanctuary on site!
+This park’s got it all, including sports fields, a BBQ area and a swimming pool.
+There is also a library and bird sanctuary on site.

 The Showa Memorial Park in Tokyo’s western suburb of Tachikawa is another fantastic choice for those after a quieter hanami outing.
 At over 160 hectares (1,600,000 square meters) it’s one of the largest parks in the city, so you stand a good chance of finding a peaceful spot for a picturesque picnic under the 1,500 cherry trees of 30 different varieties.

 The blossoms here usually open a few days later than those in the city center, so it’s a great option if you miss the flowers in other areas, or simply want to maximize your sakura enjoyment time!

 An exquisitely landscaped garden that dates back to the Edo period, Rikugien was designed to bring to life 88 scenes from classical Japanese literature.
 Its centerpiece is a beautiful shidarezakura, or weeping sakura tree, which stands an impressive 15 meters tall and 20 meters wide.